Course Syllabus

 Professor Chandrajit Bajaj

 - Lecture Hours – Mon, Wed- 2:00 - 3:15 pm.
-GDC 1.406 or Zoom
+GDC 1.406.
+If Online, go to Zoom panel.

-- Office hours -- Tue 1:00 p.m. - 3:00 p.m. or by appointment ( Zoom or POB 2.324)
+- Office hours -- Tue 1:00 p.m. - 3:00 p.m. or by appointment ( Zoom Links to an external site. or POB 2.324)

 - Contact: bajaj@cs.utexas.edu bajaj@oden.utexas.edu